apache/pekko-grpc/README.md

 This library is ready to be used in production, but API's and build system plugins are still expected to be improved and [may change](https://doc.akka.io/docs/akka/current/common/may-change.html).

-The API on both sides (Client and Server) is a simple Akka Streams-based one.
+The API on both sides (Client and Server) is a simple Pekko Streams-based one.

 The client side is
 currently implemented on top of [io.grpc:grpc-netty-shaded](https://mvnrepository.com/artifact/io.grpc/grpc-netty-shaded),